Jminic81/Satellites3/README.md

 | Millions     | <  1 cm   |

-It can be argued that space is vast but more than half of all satellites and a large percentage of space junk is found in LEO (Low Earth Orbit) which is 1,200 miles or less above the Earth.
+It can be argued that space is vast but more than half of all satellites and a large percentage of space junk is found in LEO which is 1,200 miles or less above the Earth.
 And satellites in LEO typically have relatively short life spans:
 five-seven years.

 And yes, debris often falls to earth.
 Most matter is incinerated by Earth’s atmosphere but on average once per day something falls